vuejs/docs/src/api/application-api.md

 - **Usage:**

-  Unmounts a root component of the application instance on the provided DOM element.
+  Unmounts a root component of the application instance.

 - **Example:**